berehovskyi/apex-stream/docs/README.md

 ### [IToDoubleFunction](/docs/Functional-Interfaces/IToDoubleFunction.md)

-An entity that takes one argument of `Object` type and returns an `Double` value.
+An entity that takes one argument of `Object` type and returns a `Double` value.

 ### [IToIntFunction](/docs/Functional-Interfaces/IToIntFunction.md)